Updated on: 10/15/2019

 The Ford F-250 pickup truck pulling a boat hit the train, which was stopped across the road while connecting additional railroad cars.
 Authorities say dense fog and slick roads could have played a factor in the crash.

 The two men in the truck sustained serious, but non-life-threatening injuries.
 News reports indicate that both men were conscious and talking at the scene.
 One has severe back injuries, while the other sustained neck, head and leg injuries.
 Both were taken by ambulance to a local hospital.

 Authorities believe speed was a factor in the crash.
 They say the truck could not stop in time.

 Vehicle Into Stopped Train Accidents

 While moving trains present the most obvious danger to drivers, stopped or parked trains can also be dangerous.
 Serious injuries and fatalities occur all too often when lights and warning signs on railway cars are not working or are not active.
 Lights and gates must be not only installed at railroad crossings, but obviously must be working to avoid serious injuries and deaths.

-If you or a loved one has been the victim in a train or railroad accident, it is important to contact an experienced personal injury attorney.
+If you or a loved one has been the victim in a train or railroad accident, it is important to contact an experienced lawyer who understands how to properly investigate train accident cases.
 The lawyers at Davis Law Group, P.S., led by founding attorney Chris Davis, have the knowledge and resources to fight for their clients.

 Call (206) 727-4000, use the chat feature below or fill out the form on this page to get started with a free case evaluation.